danielrhodes11/CAPSTONE-1/README.md

 Create and Manage Playlists
 Once logged in, you'll land on your Dashboard.
 To create a new playlist, click on "Create Playlist," provide a name and description, and click "Create."

-To edit an existing playlist, navigate to your User profile, select the playlist you want to edit, and click "Edit."
+To edit an existing playlist, navigate to "My PLaylists", select the playlist you want to edit, and click "Edit."
 Make your desired changes and save.

-To delete a playlist, navigate to your User profile, select the playlist you want to delete, and click "Edit", and select "Delete Playlist" and the bottom of the page.
+To delete a playlist, navigate to "My PLaylists", select the playlist you want to delete, and click "Edit", and select "Delete Playlist" and the bottom of the page.
 Be cautious; this action is irreversible.

 Search for Songs
 To search for songs, use the search bar at the top of the page.
 Enter the song's name, and Playlistify will display matching results.